 Best area to stay during your trip to Victoria Falls

 There are several areas and vibes for you to choose depending on what you want.
 Victoria Falls town is the hub of a small town, walking distance from the falls.
 You can find anything from hostels to high-end hotels around the city.
 There are restaurants, nightclubs and a small town offering in terms of variety.
 There are resorts outside of town offering a more tranquil setting.

 Livingstone town is mainly left as a tourist spot unless you know someone or you have a specific reason to want to stay there.
 It is too far away to just go to the falls, you’d need to drive.
-Zambia has a different type of offer with hotels located next to the falls.
+Instead, Zambia has a different type of offer with hotels located next to the falls, without being in a town/village.
 They offer different levels of hospitality and can go as far away as more than an hour from the falls.

 If you are looking for a small town vibe close to the falls, Victoria Falls town should be your first choice.
-If you are looking for more of a ‘resort in Africa’ experience and just want to check the falls once, then the resort will be to your liking.
+If you are looking for more of a ‘resort in Africa’ experience and just want to check the falls once, then the resorts in Zambia will be to your liking.